 Keeping track of business receipts for expenses used to be a grueling process until I started using Shoeboxed.
 Having it available on my phone allows me to stay on top of my bookkeeping by adding any receipts simply by taking a picture of it.
 Shoebox does the rest by digitizing and categorizing each receipt.

 To learn more about Shoeboxed, click here.

 This one’s a no-brainer for Shopify store owners.
 Having my Shopify store accessible through my phone makes it so much easier to monitor the daily activities without having to log in via my computer every time I want an update and the push notifications when you get a sale is definitely one of the better notifications you can get on your smartphone.

 Another no-brainer, Skype’s insanely handy to have on my phone for voice or video calls and it means I can catch up with my team when I need to, or take meetings on the go.

 Not only is this the platform my team and I primarily communicate through, but I’ve also integrated several tools to Slack so I can monitor different aspects of my business in real-time.
 Having it all in one place makes this app a quick one-stop check to monitor the health of my website for uptime, a real-time feed of my email subscribers, sales, customer support inquiries, and more.

 Another payment method I use for my businesses, when I’m not accessing my Stripe information from the Control app, I access it here to get an individual overview of the accounts.

 To learn more about Stripe, click here.

-This is the place where I keep all my business related to-do lists and share them with my team.
-It’s great to have this available on the go because I can see what my team is up to, they can see what I’m working on, and I get notified whenever a project gets completed in real time.
-I can monitor productivity throughout the day as well as add any tasks as I think of them, right to the app.
+This is the place where I keep all my business-related to-do lists and share them with my team.
+It’s great to have this available on the go because I can see what my team is up to, they can see what I’m working on, and I get notified whenever a project gets completed in real-time.
+I can monitor my productivity throughout the day as well as add any tasks as I think of them, right to the app.